Creating a Network Log

 - Save the file and send to the appropriate support personnel.

-The following steps lead you through using Safari to create a web archive (.webarchive) file.
-This is not the same as a HAR file.
+The following steps lead you through using Safari to generate a HAR (.HAR) file.

 - Open a Safari browser window or tab.

-- In the preferences dialog, select Advanced and then select Show Develop menu in menu bar.
+- In the Settings dialog, select Advanced and then select Show features for web developers.

 - From the Safari menu bar, select Develop and then select Empty Caches.